abdellahrk/EntityKitBundle/docs/slug.md

 ensureUnique: true // True by default. if a slug exists, it appends an incremental number at the end
 separator: '-' // defaults to '-'
 shouldRegenerateOnUpdate: false // False by default
+prefix: string // beginning of the slug
+suffix: string // ending of the slug
 ```